-The people who opened the Florida Theatre in 1927, and the people who restored it in 1983, left a lasting legacy to the City of Jacksonville and the First Coast.
-There are many different ways that you too can have a lasting impact on the Florida Theatre, and one of them is to become a member of the Legacy Society by including the nonprofit Florida Theatre in your will and estate planning.
+The people who opened the Florida Theatre in 1927 and restored it in 1983 left a lasting legacy to the City of Jacksonville and the First Coast.
+There are many ways that you, too, can have a lasting impact on the Florida Theatre.
+One of them is to become a member of the Legacy Society by including the historic, nonprofit Florida Theatre in your will and estate planning.

-If we know you have included the Florida Theatre in your estate planning, we are pleased to recognize your generosity by acknowledging you as a member of the Florida Theatre Legacy Society.
-If you prefer to remain anonymous, we can also acknowledge you as an Anonymous Donor.
-While we always prefer to know that someone has planned a gift to the Florida Theatre, it is not actually necessary.
+If you have included the Florida Theatre in your estate planning, do let us know so we can recognize your generosity by acknowledging you as a Florida Theatre Legacy Society member.
+We can also acknowledge you as anonymous if you prefer.
+While we always prefer to know that someone has planned a gift for the Florida Theatre, it is unnecessary.
 You can include the Theatre in your estate planning without telling anyone other than your attorney.

-If you would like to let us know about your planned gift, you can download, fill out and submit this Letter of Testamentary Intent.
+If you would like to let us know about your planned gift, you can go ahead and download, fill out and submit this Letter of Testamentary Intent.

 A bequest is a donation defined in your will.
 This is the most common way to make a planned gift.
 With the help of your attorney, you will be able to hold on to the full use of your estate during your lifetime, while still making a charitable contribution to the Florida Theatre.
 Here are a few examples of how to structure and word your bequest: